WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod06/0601-Manage user settings with Group Policy.md

     - After the computer has restarted, sign in as **Contoso\\Administrator** with the password of **Pa55w.rd**.

-    - Perform steps 6through 9 again.
+    - Perform steps 6 through 9 again.

 11. Select **File**, select **Save**, and then select **Browse**.